tikv/tikv/code-comment-style.md

     - Use relatively short sentences

 - For each comment, capitalize the first letter and end this sentence with a period

-    - If a lower-case identifier comes at the beginning of a sentence, don't capitalize it

-    ```
-    // enterGame causes Players to enter the
-    // video game, which is about a romantic
-    // story in ancient China.
-    func enterGame() os.Error {
-        ...
-    }
-    ```

 - When used for description, comments should be **descriptive** rather than **imperative**